UA-SRC-data/srpdio/src/ontology/README-editors.md

 There are two ways to include new classes in an import module

  1. Reference an external ontology class in the edit ontology.
 In Protege: "add new entity", then paste in the PURL
- 2. Add to the imports/srpdio_terms.txt file
+ 2. Add to the imports/ont_terms.txt file, for example imports/go_terms.txt

 After doing this, you can run